XuezhiTeng/Approxiamte_Computing_CNN/README.md

   `% ./darknet detect cfg/yolov3-tiny.cfg yolov3-tiny.weights data/dog.jpg`

-  Here we are using the "dog.jpg" to perform the detection
+  Here we are using the "dog.jpg" to perform the detection.
+Also, there are some other pictures in the "/data" folder. change the name of picture that you want to test.
+You will see the results in the terminal.

+### 3. What is the result of detection look like?